Who is behind Just Boarded?

 We always work with locally-owned businesses to make sure that local communities benefit from our business.
 As much as possible we use guides, cooks, porters, drivers etc. from the surrounding villages, as well as much of the food and supplies.
 Using local services means we are contributing directly to the local economy and providing income and employment for local families.

 We also believe that a local guide has insight and knowledge that no foreign leader can ever have.
 A local guide will help you to feel part of the community and to make real connections with people in beautiful and unique parts of the world.

 We adopt a responsible attitude to the areas we travel through in order to create better places to visit and better places to live in.
 We aim to provide more enjoyable experiences for explorers through more meaningful connections with local people, whilst minimising the negative impact on the local culture and environment.

 While price is important to us and you, we do not choose the cheapest suppliers.
 We choose suppliers for their quality and their values and build close relationships with them, which involves strong mutual trust and respect.

 No to overtourism

-Overtourism is negatively affecting people’s home and it’s not providing enough benefits for them in return.
-We know that there are economic, social, cultural and ecological consequences caused by a big concentration of visitors so that’s why we set a maximum group size for each destination.
+Overtourism is negatively affecting people’s home and has economic, social, cultural and ecological consequences on the destination.
+That's why we set a maximum group size for each destination.
 Please check each trip’s page for more details.

 For you, it means a more personal and authentic experience that encourages interactions with the local environment, people and communities.
 We understand we are guests and believe in a tourism based on respect.